neijrr/nextcloud_passwords_handbook_ru/Users/Import.md

 Depending on the file type, different options may be available which are explained below.

 ##### 4. Run Import
-If you're ready to go, hit the `Import` button and start importing your files
+If you're ready to go, hit the "Import" button and start importing your files